 Marriage is almost as old as Humankind.
-With so much time to evolve and running through so many cultures it’s no wonder why we have so many unique wedding traditions today.
+With so much time to evolve and running through so many cultures, it’s no wonder why we have so many unique wedding traditions today.
 We’ve gone through the history and traditions of cultures around the world to bring you the top 25 most interesting, fascinating, and weird wedding traditions.
 Some are still being practiced today while others have evolved to become completely unrecognizable.
-There’s more than a few that you’re familiar with, but there’s many more fun wedding facts from around the world that you’ve probably never even heard of.
+There are more than a few that you’re familiar with, but there are many more fun wedding facts from around the world that you’ve probably never even heard of.fun facts

 If you’re planning on dressing your bridesmaids in matching gowns or planning to wear a veil with your wedding dress, and wondering these marriage traditions got started, this is the post for you!
 Read on to find answers to these questions along with a few facts and stats that may surprise you.

 We figured that some positive marriage statistics would be the most appropriate way to round off this post.
 While we’re at it, here’s a few more to brighten your day:

 - The average married couple has sex 68.5 times a year

 - The longest recorded wedding lasted 91 years and 12 days